rbgvictoria/melisr-docs-vuepress/docs/additional-documents/specify-dwc-mapping/README.md

 #### verbatimLatitude, verbatimLongitude

-Specify often puts '0° S' in `Lat1Text` when there is no latitude and longitude, so we only deliver a value for `verbatimLatitude` and `verbatimLongitude` if we also have `decimalLatitude` and `decimalLongitude`.
+Specify often puts '0° S' in `Lat1Text` when there is no latitude and longitude, which is harmless, but does not look so good if it ends up in a data set, so we only deliver a value for `verbatimLatitude` and `verbatimLongitude` if we also have `decimalLatitude` and `decimalLongitude`.

 #### verbatimSRS, geodeticDatum

 We have datums in our database, but Darwin Core recommends Spatial Reference System (SRS).
-You could map the values in the IPT, but then you would have to verify that every time you change something in the IPT and, moreover, you would have to do it twice.
-So I do it in the data.
+You could map the values in the IPT, but then you would have to verify that the mapping is still there every time you change something in the IPT and, moreover, you would have to do it twice.
+So I do it in the query.

 ```sql
 DROP function IF EXISTS `srs_from_datum`;